got-agents/agents/12-factor-agents-2.md

 The key insight here is about LLM limitations: the bigger and more complex a task is, the more steps it will take, which means a longer context window.
 As context grows, LLMs are more likely to get lost or lose focus!
 By keeping agents focused on specific domains, we keep context windows manageable and LLM performance high.

 Our Linear Assistant handles email-based issue management in Linear.
 It doesn't try to also manage GitHub issues, calendar scheduling, or data analysis.
 This focus allows it to excel at its specific task.

+We learned this lesson the hard way when we initially tried to build a "super agent" that could handle multiple tools and workflows.
+The agent would frequently confuse which API to use for which task and lose track of multi-step processes.
+By splitting this into focused agents with clear responsibilities, reliability improved dramatically.

 ## 3. Compact Errors into Context Window